Configure audit log delivery

 • --bucket.
 A unique name for the bucket.
 Store this value for future use, as your bucket_name.

 • --endpoint.
 The endpoint for access to the bucket.
-The (bucket_name) variable is the unique name you set for the bucket, and (S3 hostname) hostname is the assigned S3 hostname for the region where you want the bucket to live.
-From that linked topic, also store the associated Region value from the table, as your region.
-Finally, store the full --endpoint as the hostname for your bucket.
+The (bucket_name) variable is the unique name you set for the bucket, and the (S3 hostname) is the assigned S3 hostname for the region where you want the bucket to live.
+From that linked topic, store the associated Region value from the table, as your region.
+Finally, store the full --endpoint you set here as the hostname for your bucket.

 • --object-lock-configuration.
 Enable and configure Object Lock, using different modes, and setting a life cycle.